 This test verifies that the unit synchronizes within the specified voltage/frequency/phase angle requirements.
-It is applied to synchronous generators and inverters capable of operating as voltage-sources while connected to RPU.
-This test is not necessary for induction generators or current-source inverters.
+It is applied to synchronous Generators and inverters capable of operating as voltage-sources while connected to RPU.
+This test is not necessary for induction Generators or current- source inverters.

-The test will start with only one of the three parameters --voltage difference between Generating Facility and RPU Distribution System, frequency difference, or phase angle--outside of the synchronization specification.
+The test will start with only one of the three parameters --voltage difference between Generating Facility and RPU Distribution System, frequency difference, or phase angle-outside of the synchronization specification.
 Initiate the synchronization routine and verify that the Generating Facility is brought within specification prior to synchronization.
 Repeat the test five times for each of the three parameters.

-For manual synchronization with synch check or manual control with auto synchronization, the test must verify that paralleling does not occur until the parameters are brought within specifications.
+Adopted by Board of Public Utilities: June 3, 2011 Approved by City Council: June 21, 2011 Effective Date: August 20, 2011 For manual synchronization with synch check or manual control with auto synchronization, the test must verify that paralleling does not occur until the parameters are brought within specifications.